 Each shape has a name, and each name is in Afrikaans, why?
 Well, this is the only country in the world where it is spoken, and thus more than just a smoking instrument.
-Every pipe is hand engraved, except if you prefer it differently.
+Every pipe is hand engraved, But recently I use a stencil to burn my name in.
 The shapes are a basic guideline, and variations might occur, therefore making each one unique.
-Colours are up to you as well, and basically, the sky is the limit!
+Colors are up to you as well, and basically, the sky is the limit!

 All my pipes have either two or three dots, made of warthog’s teeth (Ivory) and are my grading system.
-Three is the best I currently have.
+Four is the best I currently have.